-Chinese medicine’s unique sensitivity, in both diagnosis and treatment, lends itself well to the intricacies of the field of mental health.
+Chinese medicine’s unique sensitivity, in both diagnosis and treatment, lends itself well to the intricacies of anxiety and the field of mental health.

 It’s understood in Chinese medicine that there is no separation between mental/emotional and physical health.
 When one is affected it’s a given that the other will be too.